AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

 Qualification Data Overview
 ===========================

-The qualification data that comes with the tool, composing what we refer to as a *qualification kit*, consists in the following three documents:
+The qualification data that comes with the tool, which we will refer to collectively as the tool's "qualification kit", consists of the following three documents:

 * The **PLANS** document, *PLANS.pdf*, which is this document.
 * The **TOR** (*Tool Operational Requirements*) document, *TOR.pdf*, which